 barbed wire tattoo actual barbed wire along his arm...

 - Also the Secret Tribunal, which is a parody of the X-Men.

 - Obfuscating Disability: Danny pretends to have been crippled in the earthquake.

 - Once an Episode: At least once an issue, Marshal Law says his catchphrase

-- Putting on the Reich: As the Golden Age heroes note, Marshall Law's costume resembles that of a Super-Nazi.
+- Putting on the Reich: As the Golden Age heroes note, Marshal Law's costume resembles that of a Super-Nazi.

-- Satire/Parody/Pastiche: Marshall Law combines attributes of all three.
+- Satire/Parody/Pastiche: Marshal Law combines attributes of all three.

 - Save the Villain: Parodied with Private Eye's death.